fromtimwithcode/web-46-web-sprint-challenge-advanced-react-fromtimwithcode/README.md

    -compnentWillUpdate is called every time a re-render occurs.

 3. Define stateful logic.

-- State logic updates, manipulates, or handles state.
+   -State logic updates, manipulates, or handles state.

 4. What are the three step of creating a successful test?
 What is done in each phase?
    -Arrange: Setup the React component we are testing.